Could Quantum Computing hold the key to sustainability?

 Quantum Solutions for Sustainability

 Currently, quantum does not surpass the processing power of classical computing.
-But, it will.
-When this happens, quantum will be able to solve equations that the classical computers could not solve in thousands of years of processing.
+But if this happens, quantum will be able to solve equations that the classical computers could not solve in thousands of years of processing.

 If applied to current low-emission technologies, quantum computing could contribute to solutions that change how we generate and store power, enable material discovery, store carbon and ultimately may play a significant role in mitigating climate change.
 For example, with Quantum, battery research could be millions of times faster than conventional computers and can rapidly calculate new formulations that offer higher energy density for energy storage.

 The energy impact of data processing is also a key area where quantum could play a crucial role.
 Collecting, transmitting, storing and conducting data analytics all require energy, and is coming under increasing scrutiny.
 A well cited paper by Cornell University, found that training an NLP deep learning algorithm produced the equivalent of 626,000 pounds of carbon dioxide—nearly five times as much as the lifetime emissions of the average American car.
 While moving to electricity grids powered by renewable energy will be critical in reducing the carbon impact, quantum could also play a crucial role in cutting the energy demanded by data analytics by speeding it up to a fraction of the current time.

 As the UK moves towards commercialisation, it is critical the tech sector proactively engages with the debate around sustainable use of quantum technologies and provide solutions to the below areas: